LucaBerardi6/Android-TV-application/README.md

 The application was developed using four Activities:

 • [MainActivity](https://github.com/LucaBerardi6/Android-TV-application/blob/main/AndroidTVApp/app/src/main/java/com/example/lucaberardi/MainActivity.java): the launch Activity which represents the main screen of the application where it is possible to choose the game mode and the type of challenge.
+The [MainFragment](https://github.com/LucaBerardi6/Android-TV-application/blob/main/AndroidTVApp/app/src/main/java/com/example/lucaberardi/MainFragment.java) class is used to create the layout.
+The [CardPresenter](https://github.com/LucaBerardi6/Android-TV-application/blob/main/AndroidTVApp/app/src/main/java/com/example/lucaberardi/CardPresenter.java) class was used to create each of the home cards.
+With this class it is possible to create a View associated with the game mode.

 • [GameActivity](https://github.com/LucaBerardi6/Android-TV-application/blob/main/AndroidTVApp/app/src/main/java/com/example/lucaberardi/GameActivity.java): the Activity that represents the game screen.
 The user interacts with the application by answering the questions, selecting the option he deems correct.